nufu8/github.io/_projects/lab01.md

 ---
 layout: page
 title: "Lab 01"
-description: "Lab 2: Fiddling with Pandas..."
+description: "Lab 2: Fiddling with Pandas.
+No pandas were harmed during the making of this lab."
 img: assets/img/sad_panda.png
 importance: 2
 category: work